justinhunt/slate/source/index.html.md

 * awaitingprocessing
 * filesubmitted
+* recording
-* transcriptioncomplete
+* speech
 * error

 Event | Description
 --------- | ---------
 awaitingprocessing | After uploading, recordings are converted(optional), and then copied to a final destination.
 Use this event to do somethung while the user waits.
 If you do not wish to wait, the final URL is known at this stage and unless an error occurs, it can be trusted.. filesubmitted | When your recording is uploaded and converted, the filesubmitted event fires.
-It carries with it the information that you need about filenames and URLs. transactioncomplete | After your recording is uploaded and converted, and if you have set data-transcribe to yes, then Cloud Poodll will post your file for transcription.
-The result of that arrives in this event. error | If an error occurs, Cloud Poodll will do its best to return a notification of that and a message explaining what went wrong.
+It carries with it the information that you need about filenames and URLs. recording | When recording starts or stops, this event fires. speech | If you have set data-speechevents to 1, then Cloud Poodll will post your audio to Google for speech recognition.
+The recognised text result of that arrives in this event. error | If an error occurs, Cloud Poodll will do its best to return a notification of that and a message explaining what went wrong.

 ## Callback